nagasudhirpulla/taming_python/blog/skills/keycloak_apache_reverse_proxy.md

-# Apache as reverse proxy for keycloak
+# Apache as reverse proxy for Keycloak

 * A reverse proxy like Apache can be used with Keycloak
 * A reverse proxy sits in between the clients and server and forwards the client requests to the server